 As cited in the 1938 article, Australia sent most of its wine exports to the United Kingdom, and was the third largest wine exporter to the United Kingdom in 1938.
 At this time, significant government assistance in trade was provided both by the British and Australian governments.
 The British government provided Empire wines with preferential duty treatment, and the Australian government passed the Wine Bounty Act of 1924 and later bounty acts in the 1930s, which assisted in the export of wine.
 In addition, in 1932, the British government granted a margin of preference of 2s per gallon on Australian wines.
 This provides a clear example, of how the government has long played a pivotal role in the sale of Australian wine overseas.
-More recently the Australian Wine and Export Council (AWEC, a committee of the Australian Wine and Brandy Corporation [AWBC], since renamed the Marketing Development department of the AWBC) has played an important role in promoting and marketing Australian wines around the world.
+More recently the Australian Wine and Export Council (AWEC, a committee of the Australian Wine and Brandy Corporation [AWBC], since renamed the Marketing Development impact on exports ...